2010 Suzuki DR200SE Long Term ReviewReview Last Updated: Nov 30, 2023

 The bike has been reliable.
 I did have to resolder an electrical connection in the tail light fairly early on.
-Also, in the past year the fuel petcock, while in the on position, has been slowly leaking gas to the carb while the bike has been sitting (not running).
-The petcock is vacuumed operated.
+Also, previously the fuel petcock, while in the on position, had been slowly leaking gas to the carb (not externally) while the bike had been sitting (not running).
+The petcock is vacuum operated.
 There are three positions on it: on, reserve and prime; there is no off position.
 Normally gas should only flow to the carb when the engine is running or while the petcock is in the prime position.
-I haven't addressed the issue yet.
 I imagine that either an O-ring or diaphragm in the petcock has deteriorated and needs replacing.
 Suzuki doesn't offer a repair kit or individual replacement parts except for the entire petcock assembly (expensive).
-There is an after-market repair kit available ($31) as well as after-market petcocks.
-If it just needs an O-ring replacement, I may be able to buy one from an auto supply store.
+There is an after-market repair kit available as well as after-market petcocks, but maybe all it needs is an O-ring that I can buy from an auto supply store.
 I checked for fuel in the carb over the past (2022-2023) winter, and it appeared that the petcock had stopped leaking even though I haven't gotten around to fixing it.

 The bike is still completely stock except for the addition of a Ricochet aluminum skid plate, the tires (Pirelli MT21 80/90-21 and 110/80-18) and the front turn signals.
 We replaced the front turn signals (broke one) with a pair of BikeMaster ones (#263125) which are supposed to be direct replacements for the turn signals on the DR650SE.

 Comparing the DR200SE to other bikes

 Bikes in this class include the Yamaha XT250 and TW200, Kawasaki KLX230/KLX230 S and Super Sherpa (discontinued), Honda CRF230L (discontinued) and CRF250L (discontinued, quite a bit heavier, higher seat).
-I suppose you could also include the Kawasaki KLX250S (discontinued) and KLX300 and Honda CRF300L, but these are higher spec., are a bit heavier, have greater performance and cost more.
+I suppose you could also include the Kawasaki KLX250S (discontinued), KLX300 and the Honda CRF300L, but these are higher spec., are a bit heavier, have greater performance and cost more.
 For 2023, the US also gets the CRF300LS which has a lower seat than the CRF300L.
 The CRF300LS isn't available in Canada (yet?).